StefanRadu-ITSERVER/website/docs/csharp/arrays/declaration.md

 > The Resize method allocates a new array with the specified size, copies elements from the old array to the new one, and then replaces the old array with the new one.

 You can read it for youself [here](https://msdn.microsoft.com/en-us/library/bb348051(v=vs.110).aspx#Anchor_2)

+## Summarry
+So, this is how you can create arrays.
+In the next post I am going to show you a faster, shorter way of doing declaration and initialization. ;)